Tadami Line

 The Tadami Line (只見線) is consistently ranked as Japan's most scenic railway, a 135km route threading through remote mountain gorges, emerald rivers, and traditional farming villages between Aizu-Wakamatsu and Niigata Prefecture.
 The most photographed section spans the Tadami River between Aizu-Kawaguchi and Tadami stations, where the train crosses three iron bridges suspended above turquoise waters — particularly the iconic Second Tadami River Bridge viewed from Michinoku Observatory (道の駅尾瀬街道みしま宿).
 The landscape transforms dramatically by season: cherry blossoms (May), vibrant green mountains (July–August), fiery autumn colors (October–November), and snow-blanketed valleys (December–February).

 The line was partially closed for 7 years after 2011 floods destroyed bridges, but full service resumed in 2022 with restored vintage diesel trains running 5–6 round trips daily.
 The journey takes 4.5 hours end-to-end, passing through 22 tunnels and crossing 31 bridges.
-Most visitors ride the 1-hour scenic section between Aizu-Kawaguchi and Tadami, particularly the 30-minute stretch from Aizu-Miyashita to Tadami where the train hugs riverside cliffs and offers panoramic valley views.
+Most visitors ride the 1-hour scenic section between Aizu-Kawaguchi and Tadami, particularly the stretch from Aizu-Miyashita to Tadami where the train hugs riverside cliffs and offers panoramic valley views.

 Opening Hours

-5–6 trains daily (first departure from Aizu-Wakamatsu ~7:30 AM) | Service resumed full route in 2022 | Michinoku Observatory: 24/7 (free, 15-min hike from station)
+5–6 trains daily (first departure from Aizu-Wakamatsu ~7:30 AM) | Service resumed full route in 2022 | Michinoku Observatory: 24/7 (free, a short hike from station)

 Closed: Train runs daily year-round | Winter (December–February) icy observatory trail — hiking boots required